maratbn/LoginRequirePress/loginrequirepress/readme.txt

-  The 'password protected' option allows the site administrator to individually lock certain posts, even from the logged in users, with an additional password.
+  The 'password protected' option allows the site administrator to individually lock certain posts, even from the logged in users, with an additional password / passcode.
 However, there is currently no built-in way to just deny access only to the unauthenticated users.

   Login Require Press is a WordPress plugin that allows site administrators to specifically designate arbitrary posts with any public post type as viewable